Sep 22, 2022

 Hopefully, in answering these questions, you’ll gain the critical insights you need to get your own young adult kid’s life back on track so they can grow into an independent, successful, and - most of all - happy adult.

-In the simplest terms, failure to launch is an extended pause in the typical developmental process of a young adult.
-A young person who has failed to launch may have no job or degree; they may also appear to have few goals or aspirations, leading to aimless, sluggish days on the couch or in front of a screen at home.
+Although not an official medical diagnosis, failure to launch is an extended pause in the typical developmental process of a young adult who is transitioning into adulthood.
+A young person who has failed to launch is unable to support themselves; they may have no job or desire to venture out on their own.
+They may also appear to have few goals or aspirations, leading to aimless, sluggish days on the couch or in front of a screen at home.
 When this happens, parents may wonder if they’ve done something in their parenting that has inhibited their child’s growth, or simply worry that their kid is just downright “lazy.”
 While those could be factors, it’s important not to play the blame game, and, instead, approach the issue from a solution-oriented perspective.

 Who it affects: Although the associated issues of no goals or direction, low motivation, etc. can happen at any age, failure to launch syndrome is really about young people transitioning into adulthood, which generally occurs between the ages of 18-29 and sometimes in adults who are 30-years-old and beyond.
 Both men and women can have a failure to launch, but it tends to be a bit more common in young men.